Monthly Archives: January 2012

 Mixing it up

-With some of the beach rock beads and glass beads from yesterday.
 The hollow rock beads, of fine silver PMC, are from a batch of beads I made a few years ago.

 8 Comments